Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 Whether you’re drawn to the neon-lit streets of Tokyo, the historic charm of Lisbon, or the cultural melting pot of Melbourne, solo travel offers rewards that simply can’t be duplicated any other way.

 The cities we’ve explored here represent just the beginning—each offering unique advantages for those brave enough to venture out alone.
 The most important thing is taking that first step.
 Book the ticket.
 Pack your bag.
-The world is waiting, and it has never been more accessible to solo travelers than it is in 2025.
+The world is waiting, and it has never been more accessible to solo travelers than it is in 2026.
+Traveling alone is one of the most empowering experiences you can give yourself, and these cities make it easier than ever to explore the world on your own terms.